cabforum/servercert/docs/BR.md

 The Random Value SHALL remain valid for use in a confirming response for no more than 30 days from its creation.
 The CPS MAY specify a shorter validity period for Random Values.

-The CA MUST NOT use FQDNs returned from DNS CNAME lookups to calculate the ADN for the purposes of domain validation under this method.
+The CA MUST NOT use FQDNs returned from DNS CNAME lookups to determine the ADN for the purposes of domain validation under this method.

 **Note**: Once the  FQDN has been validated using this method, the CA MAY also issue Certificates for other  FQDNs that end with all the Domain Labels of the validated FQDN.
 This method is suitable for validating Wildcard Domain Names.